BrianInGermany/BrianInGermany.github.io/_posts/2022-07-17-arterial_flowcharts.markdown

 By estimating what parts of the flow will bring the most added value to the user, you can prioritize where to invest your focus.

 - Trying to slim down your flow?
-  - Focus on the main arteries of usage and consider dropping secondary ones or routing them to a fallback.
+  - Focus on the main arteries of usage and consider treating secondary ones accordingly.
 - Trying to distribute your capacity based on user-criticality?
   - Use arterie thickness as a importance ranking.